By Andrew Das, Paradiso Solutions. Updated on February 18, 2020

 We might think is it not possible to learn new things when we are having a good time.
 In reality, we are learning even then.
+In some cases, especially when.
 This is the essence of social learning, and observation is the way it works.
 Observe, repeat, perfect.

-Think about it.
 Most of our adult behavior was learned through simply watching our parents or family.
 How to tie shoelaces, how to put on a tie, learning a mother language.
+It’s not really a unique human trait.
 All these activities have their roots in watching others doing something.
 You see–learning is an observatory behavior!

-Social learning is a relatively new concept, reinforcing the idea of the learning industry as having a slow rate of evolution.
+Social learning is no longer a new concept.
+It has captured the learning industry’s concerns about its slow rate of evolution.
 Within our field, there are traditionalists, who believe in the tried and tested classroom-based methods.
 They consider newer methods might be actually turning people off and diverting them from what they are supposed to be absorbing.
+In fairness, their heart could be in the right place if they don’t eschew all classroom innovation altogether.

 All hope is not lost.
 Some organizations have been first to recognize the benefits of adopting a social learning policy, particularly those less bound by the need to stay true to conventional methods.
 They are generally much more innovative.

-They realize it’s all about the interaction nowadays.
+They realize it’s all about the interaction.
 The modern workforce is involved in some way with a social network.
 Sharing information ―sometimes with complete strangers― is normal to us, as is the thought of collaborating with people from across the globe.

 As a direct consequence of this, social learning platforms are enabling new connections to ideas.
 This fact is of particular importance to organizations, as these are the ideas which could, if nurtured, change their direction.
 Without a proper social space in which to share and develop ideas, they may never grow.